vaughnmuirhead/rbatch/README.md

 # Next steps
 Once you have successfully created your image you could:
 1. Modify the project to use your own R script.
-    - Update the Dockerfile to use your R script
+    - Update the Dockerfile to use your R script (ensure you copy your script into the project directory.)
         ```
         CMD ["Rscript", "myscript.R"]
         ```